-The above applies to all University operations, campuses (e.g. Bristol (including the Main Campus, School of Law, Almeida Apartments, and Baypoint Residence Hall) and Providence (including the School of Law)).
-It is recognized that Levels 3, 4 and 5 may be localized to a building, area or part thereof and/or it may be functional to a specific group, operation or event.
-The designation of a specific level will be assumed to apply to all operations, campuses and facilities absent instructions to the contrary in any announcement.
+The above applies to all University operations and campuses (e.g., Bristol (including the Main Campus, School of Law, Almeida Apartments, and Baypoint Residence Hall) and Providence).
+It is recognized that Levels 3, 4, 5, and 6 may be localized to a building, area, or part thereof, and/or it may be functional to a specific group, operation, or event.
+The designation of a specific level will be assumed to apply to all operations, campuses, and facilities absent instructions to the contrary in any announcement.